 I arrived in San Francisco at 4:30am Friday, January 23, 1959.
 I had sent a letter when I would be arriving and was hoping LaRue would be there to meet me.
 I waited for a while and decided she wasn't coming as she might not have received the letter yet.
 I caught an airport bus from the airport to the bus terminal in San Francisco and got a ticket on Greyhound to Walnut Creek.
-I arrived around 8am and got a taxi to Max and Loa's, and saw LaRue briefly before she went to work.
+I arrived around 8am and got a taxi to Max and Loa's.
+I saw LaRue briefly before she went to work.

-Dad had told me to call his old boss, Tony Mecia, the President Of Utah Construction, at his headquarters in San Francisco.
+Dad had told me to call his old boss, Tony Mecia.
+He was now the President Of Utah Construction based in San Francisco.
 Tony had told dad that if I needed a job when I got out of the Air Force that he would have one for me.
-So, the next thing to do was to call Tony.
+I called Tony.
 He was in a board meeting but came out of it to talk to me.
 Utah Construction had a project in Rock Springs, Wyoming.
 All I had to do is show up and I would be put to work.
 I had been spending a lot of money and figured this was the best thing to do until I could start college in the fall.